Derby City Council elections

-Derby City Council elections are generally held three years out of every four, with a third of the council elected each time.
-Derby City Council is the local authority for the unitary authority of Derby in Derbyshire, England.
-Since the last boundary changes in 2002, 51 councillors have been elected from 17 wards.
-From 2023 the council will move to the whole council being elected once every four years.
+Derby City Council elections are held every four years to elect members of Derby City Council, the local authority for the unitary authority of Derby in Derbyshire, England.
+Since the last boundary changes in 2023, 51 councillors have been elected from 18 wards.
+Prior to 2023 elections were held three years out of every four, with a third of the council elected each time.